Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    is much more flexible and extensible than Selenium-IDE when it comes to complex testing problems.

-In `Adding Some Spice to Your Tests`_ section, you'll find examples that demonstrate the advantages of using all the power of a real programming language for your tests.
+In the `Adding Some Spice to Your Tests`_ section, you'll find examples that demonstrate the advantages of using all the power of a real programming language for your tests.

 How It Works
 ------------
-How the components of Selenium-RC operate and the role each plays in running your test scripts.
+How the components of Selenium-RC operate and the role each plays in running your test scripts are described below.

 RC Components
 ~~~~~~~~~~~~~